Karanei-Kimutai/InternetApplicationProgrammingProject/README.md

 # Temporary Pass Application System
+Project Overview

-Laravel 12 application for managing temporary campus passes, guest records, and staff workflows.
-The project ships with a separate dummy AMS database plus first-party tooling to make local onboarding simple.
+This is a Laravel 12 application designed to streamline the management of temporary campus passes, guest records, and security staff workflows.
+The system provides a digital solution for issuing and verifying temporary access passes, replacing manual logbooks with a more secure and efficient process.

 ## Prerequisites